Spiritual Growth and Understanding

 Rest, Come, and Connect With Me: Strengthening Your Prayer Life

-A little drifter came in my bedroom for one on one while her siblings were still asleep in their beds.
+A little drifter came into my bedroom for one on one while her siblings were still asleep in their beds.
 She just wanted to connect undisturbed, and I could feel while she was in my arms a release from morning anxiousness.
-There is an immediate urge within our spirits when find ourselves going too far along without connecting to God as our power source wholeheartedly.
+There is an immediate urge within our spirits when we find ourselves going too far along without connecting to God as our power source wholeheartedly.

 John 15:5